awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 Yes.
 To do this, you will need to familiarize yourself with the cloned GitHub repository and make changes using the branding that you desire.
 Unfortunately, there does not exist an easy way to do this within the AWS VAM frontend itself.

-As for branking your AppStream 2.0 images, you will have to do that within the AWS Console.
+As for branding your AppStream 2.0 images, you will have to do that within the AWS Console.
 You can customize your users' Amazon AppStream 2.0 experience with your logo, color, text, and help links in the application catalog page.
 To replace AppStream 2.0's default branding and help links, log in to the AppStream 2.0 console, navigate to Stacks, and select a your application stack.
 Then, click Branding, choose Custom, select your options, and click Save.
 Your custom branding will apply to every new application catalog launched using SAML 2.0 single-sign-on (SSO) or the CreateStreamingURL API.
 You can revert to the default AppStream 2.0 branding and help links at any time.
 To learn more, visit Add Your Custom Branding to Amazon AppStream 2.0.

 **Q: Can users save their application settings?**